vipul2802/o365hq.com/content/blog/Microsoft Teams for IT.md

 ![](https://o365hq.com/images/706.png)

-Teams in Office 365 provides business calling for people on a global scale.
-It enables call control and PBX capabilities in Office 365, combined with your choice of voice line provider and/or a Teams Calling Plan.
+Teams in Microsoft 365 provides business calling for people on a global scale.
+It enables call control and PBX capabilities in Microsoft 365, combined with your choice of voice line provider and/or a Teams Calling Plan.